Zac Brown Band: Love & Fear

-Their eighth album, Love & Fear will be released on December 5, 2025.
-The lead single, "Let It Run" featuring Snoop Dogg will be released on July 18, 2025.
-The album will also feature Dolly Parton and Marcus King.
-To help promote the album, the band will have a four show residency, Love & Fear at the Sphere in Paradise, Nevada.
+Their eighth album, Love & Fear was released on December 5, 2025.
+The lead single, "Let It Run" featuring Snoop Dogg was released on July 18, 2025.
+The album also features Dolly Parton and Marcus King.
+To help promote the album, the band has a four show residency, Love & Fear at the Sphere in Paradise, Nevada.

 Collaborations and appearances

 Along with recent commercial success, the band has made appearances at The Hangout Music Festival, Hullabalou Music Festival and the Bonnaroo Music Festival in 2006, 2009, and 2010 along with an opening slot for the Dave Matthews Band during their 2010 Summer Tour.
 Also, after several years as perennial favorites on the annual The Rock Boat theme-cruise, the Zac Brown Band has been elevated to hosting their own theme-cruise, Sailing Southern Ground, in September 2010.
 In Fall of 2009, the band began offering fan-club members the ability to purchase tickets to VIP Eat & Greet experiences before the majority of their tour appearances.
 These events afford fans the opportunity to share a meal with band-members before the show, and have become an integral part of the overall Zac Brown Band live experience.

 In 2011, the Zac Brown Band and Blackberry Smoke held a concert tour at venues and amphitheaters including Hollywood Bowl in Los Angeles, CA.

 On April 28, 2013, the Zac Brown Band headlined the 2013 Stagecoach Festival in Indio, California.

 Zac Brown Band completed a three-night, headlining stint at Red Rocks Amphitheatre on Wednesday, May 8, 2013, Thursday, May 9, 2013, and Friday, May 10, 2013.
 All three performances were sold out.

 On September 6, 2013, Zac Brown sat in with The String Cheese Incident and performed as the Zac Brown Incident during the inaugural Lockin' Festival in Arrington, VA.

 On November 6, 2013, Zac Brown Band performed at the 2013 CMA awards with Dave Grohl on drums, debuting their new song "Day for the Dead".
 On November 24, while being interviewed at the American Music Awards, Grohl revealed that he recently produced the band's new EP.

 On January 21, 2014, Zac Brown Band released a live version of their 2010 #1 hit "Free" (transitioning into the Van Morrison classic "Into the Mystic").
 The track features Clare Bowen and precedes their January 22 appearance on the ABC TV show Nashville.
 The song(s) were recorded at the 2013 Southern Ground Music & Food Festival in Nashville.

 In 2016, Zac Brown formed a side-project, Sir Rosevelt, that released several singles and announced an album that was released December 15, 2017.

 Zac Brown Band re-recorded the song "From Now On" from The Greatest Showman, as part of a compilation album, The Greatest Showman: Reimagined.
 The album was released on November 16, 2018.

 Brown performed "Colder Weather" at the 2019 Musicians Hall of Fame and Museum Concert and Induction Ceremony.

+Zac Brown Band performed at the UFC Freedom 250 at the South Lawn of the White House in Washington, DC on June 14, 2026.